DO YOU WANT TO BE THE NEXT VICTIM?

 Few fundamentals to check out before buying:

-- Comparable study of industry peers’ price to earnings
+- A comparable study of industry peers’ price to earnings;

 Would you buy a house without checking the neighborhood prices?
 Same goes for stocks.

 In my years of investing, I notice a handful of companies shifting from average performing company to superstars during economic super cycles or national new policy.
 Buying these companies stocks can be very profitable, but doesn’t happen often.